While it occasionally leans too far into hospital melodrama, The God Committee has enough heart to successfully tackle its tricky subject matter.

 Overall, The God Committee marks a smart, thought-provoking entry into the canon of bioethical filmmaking.
 It never lingers or overstays its welcome, coming with a gratefully appreciated sub-hundred minute runtime; it is surprisingly far from the self-indulgence that it so easily could have slipped into; its questions and ideas linger long in the memory after the credits have finished rolling.
 As a stage-to-screen adaptation with the loftiest of goals, it succeeds with enough regularity to do justice to the bold and existential issues it tries so desperately to juggle.
 It is perhaps suitable that the film ends on a distinct note of subdued optimism – beyond its philosophical goals, one cannot deny the presence of a living, beating heart.

-The God Committee will be released in select US theaters and on demand July 2, 2021.
+The God Committee was released in select US theaters and on demand July 2, 2021.